oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-not-to-send-attachments-in-emails/rule.md

 1. Company Restructures / SharePoint restructures
 2. Records Management – when items are moved to the Record Centre

+​
 [[goodExample]]
 | ![ Good Example - The use of the SharePoint Document ID as part of the link ](insert_link_in_email_to_sharePoint_item_with_document_id-png.png)
 (URL) formation
 If you are using a shared DropBox, then put in a reference like so:

-I've moved the file to our DropBox at:
+​​I've moved the file to our DropBox at:​ ​SSW\_Designers/Project – FireBootCamp/Admin/FireBootCamp-USA-Ultra-Advert.pptx
-SSW\_Designers/Project – FireBootCamp/Admin/FireBootCamp-USA-Ultra-Advert.pptx

 ### Related Rule